 Methods:

 Dichotomize LDL in groups defined by whether the subjects have serum LDL higher than 160 mg/dl or not and perform odds ratio test to compare the odds of death within 5 years across groups.

+Need to state if using fishers exact test or chi square test.(-1)

 Inference

-The odds of death within 5 years for participants who have serum LDL higher than 160 mg/dl and for participants who have serum LDL less than or equal to 160 mg/dl are 0.16 and 0.20, respectively.
+The odds of death within 5 years for participants who have serum LDL higher than 160 mg/dl and for participants who have serum LDL less than or equal to 160 mg/dl are 0.16This should be 0.151 or .15 if you round to 2 significant figures(-1) and 0.20, respectively.
 The observed odds of death within 5 years across groups are not statistically different (P=0.3753).
-The estimated odds ratio is 0.77 and 95% CI indicate the observed risk ratio is not surprising if the true odds ratio is between 0.41 and 1.39.
+The estimated odds ratio is 0.77 Your estimate differs from the HW key and 95% CI indicate the observed risk ratio is not surprising if the true odds ratio is between 0.41 and 1.39.
 Therefore, we can’t reject the null hypothesis of no association between serum LDL and 5 year all-cause mortality.

+The point estimates presented here differ significantly based on fishers exact or cornfield or wald statistics.

+Final score: 8/10

 Perform a statistical analysis evaluating an association between serum LDL and all-cause mortality over the entire period of observation of these subjects by comparing the instantaneous risk of death across groups defined by whether the subjects have high serum LDL (“high” = LDL > 160 mg/dL).